XingruiWang/Programming-Models-for-Parallel-Computing/README.md

 1. MPI can be downloaded from [here](http://www.mpich.org/downloads/)

     Or you can use:

 ```sh
 wget http://www.mpich.org/static/downloads/3.3.2/mpich-3.3.2.tar.gz
 ```
 In this note, I use [mpich-3.3.2](http://www.mpich.org/static/downloads/3.3.2/mpich-3.3.2.tar.gz)

-2. Decompress
+2. Decompress.

 ```
 tar -zxvf mpich-3.3.2.tar.gz
 ```

-3. Configure
+3. Configure.

 ```
 cd mpich-3.3.2;